Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 Remember, Google’s only way of telling what your page is about is by reading the words on the page.
 You’ll want to make sure and include the exact match of the keyword phrase you’re trying to rank for within the title of your page (the H1 header), a few subheadings, and even within the text of your page.

-How do you know when you’ve done enough?
+How do you know when you’ve optimized enough?
+Here are some keyword quick tips:

 8. Search Intent Match